Commissioners and Map

 Christopher Davis has lived in DC since 2006 and the Chastleton since 2014.
 Originally from Ohio, he received Bachelor of Science and Master of Architecture degrees from the University of Cincinnati.
 During grad school he interned in the Smithsonian’s division of architectural history and historic preservation and served as a project manager for UC’s Solar Decathlon team.

 After graduation, he worked at GBCI, the certification arm of the U.S. Green Building Council, focused on quality control, reviewer training, and technical customer service for the Leadership in Energy and Environmental Design rating system.
 Subsequently at CBRE and CodeGreen Solutions he provided LEED project management for office buildings around the country, supporting property managers and building engineers.
-He currently works at Sustainable Design Consulting helping architects pursue LEED, WELL, and Enterprise Green Communities for their buildings and spaces.
 Since 2018, he has served on the board of Friends of Stead Park.